Blog

 Blacking Out with Drunkorexia

-Drinking on an empty stomach will cause an individual to get drunk faster, leading to a quick spike in blood alcohol content in a short amount of time.
+Drinking on an empty stomach will cause an individual to get drunk faster, leading to a quicker spike in blood alcohol content in a shorter amount of time.
 This can pose great risk and cause an individual to go from feeling fine to blacking out quickly.
 Blacking out refers to the temporary loss of memory due to excessive alcohol consumption.

 During a blackout, an intoxicated person can still function normally, but due to lowered inhibitions may participate in behaviors they might not have otherwise.
 Many people who black out later learn that they participated in risky behaviors, including drugs use, driving, dangerous stunts and vandalizing property.

-Chronic alcohol consumption can cause neurological complications including cognitive dysfunction, ventricular enlargement, Wernicke encephalopathy, Korsakoff syndrome, Alcoholic cerebellar degeneration, Marchiafava-Bignami disease (a rare condition particularly in malnourished alcoholics) and neuromuscular complications including peripheral neuropathy and myopathy.
+Chronic alcohol consumption can cause neurological complications including irreversible cognitive dysfunction, Wernicke encephalopathy, Korsakoff syndrome, alcoholic cerebellar degeneration, and others.
+It also is a major risk factor for development of refeeding syndrome.

 Dehydration and Malnutrition

 Excessive alcohol consumption can cause dehydration.
-Alcohol is a diuretic (substance that increases production of urine), causing your body to remove fluids from your blood through your renal system at a much quicker rate than other liquids.
+Alcohol is a diuretic (substance that increases production of urine), causing your body to increase urine production.
 If not enough water is being drunk alongside alcohol, you can become dehydrated quickly.
 Dehydration can exacerbate existing complications of an eating disorder and malnutrition:

 • Tiredness